 Who is your procurement Guru?

+In my career I’ve met amazing business and procurement professionals who coached and mentored me but there is one particular person who really stands out – Paul Gardner.
 He masters on how to engage and inspire people and has an incredible network and leadership.
 He is a great communicator by adapting the way to put together the right message at the right pace according to his audience.
-His knowledge in procurement is inside out: From agriculture, packaging, services including their links with technology, supplier relationship management and business understanding.
-Paul can be very demanding but equally being there to bring support and encourage his teams.
+His knowledge in procurement is inside out: a vast experience in agriculture commodities, packaging solutions, technologies, markets & industries trends, category management in purchasing, value engineering, suppliers’ engagement for innovation and much more… definitively Paul embodies what I truly call a 'Business-Man'.

-He has also a wicked sense of humor.
-I was amazed when he conducted a worldwide procurement event and he dressed up like Yoda and Gandi showing to buyers how procurement could be elevated to next level.
+He has also a wicked sense of humour!
+I was amazed when he conducted a worldwide procurement event and he dressed up like Yoda one time and Gandhi another showing to buyers how procurement could be elevated to the next level.

 What is the biggest success you have had in procurement?

-In happened in Mexico when we created a new milk co-operative starting from absolute zero.
+It happened in Mexico when we created a new milk co-operative starting from absolute zero.
 This is when I realised how exciting procurement can be.
-I had to work with many teams across Danone.
+This was a project that involved many teams across Danone, people in the Government, suppliers, banks and unions.

-We built up from 20 farmers to 150 and now close to 900 with a strong and solid infrastructure.
+We built up from 20 farmers to 150 and now there are close to 900 with a strong and solid infrastructure.

 What are the three skills you most look for when interviewing a candidate for a procurement role